int2001/goodweDT2mqtt/README.md

 # goodweDT2mqtt
-Polls GoodWE-DT Inverter and publishes Values to mqtt.
+Polls GoodWE-DT Inverter on the direct way (No SEMS, No Cloud!) and publishes Values to mqtt.

 ## SetUp:
 Edit goodwe.js and